pmisteliac/devenv/README.md

 If files in a repository are marked as ignored, add that repository as a version control root.
 See [Associate a directory with a version control system﻿](https://www.jetbrains.com/help/idea/enabling-version-control.html#associate_directory_with_VCS) for more info.

+If you do not want to use the wrapper, when importing the Gradle project, choose a local Gradle installation with `Specified location` (e.g., `/Users/gohla/.sdkman/candidates/gradle/5.6.4`).

 ## Importing into Eclipse

 Eclipse supports Gradle through the [buildship](https://projects.eclipse.org/projects/tools.buildship) plugin, which should be installed into Eclipse by default.
 However, using Eclipse is discouraged, as IntelliJ has much better support for Gradle.

 Import the project as an existing Gradle project.
 See [Import an existing Gradle project](http://www.vogella.com/tutorials/EclipseGradle/article.html#import-an-existing-gradle-project).
+On the `Import Options` page, select `Specific Gradle version` and choose `5.6.4.

 When new repositories are cloned, refresh the `devenv` Gradle project.
 See [Refresh Gradle Project](http://www.vogella.com/tutorials/EclipseGradle/article.html#updating-classpath-with-the-latest-changes-in-the-build-file).